Nafi7393/Nafi7393/README.md

 ### My Goal

-- My goal is to leverage expertise in Python development to craft efficient solutions and automation tools, optimizing processes and productivity.
+- Leverage expertise in Python development to craft efficient solutions and automation tools, optimizing processes and productivity.
 - Specialize in AI art creation using platforms like Midjourney, adept at generating intricate and visually stunning artworks through innovative algorithms.
 - Aim to drive technological advancements in Mechanical Engineering by integrating cutting-edge technology with AI and automation principles.